Bitget Review

 - Configure maximum position size and stop-loss settings before activating

 - Use the demo account first.
-Two weeks of practice with $100,000 in virtual funds saved me from multiple beginner mistakes when I switched to real money
+Two weeks of practice with $100,000 in virtual funds prevents the most common beginner mistakes before real money is at risk

 - Deposit only what you are prepared to lose entirely.
 Crypto is volatile.
-I kept my initial Bitget deposit at 5% of my total portfolio
+A reasonable starting allocation is 5% of your total portfolio

 - Limit orders save you money.
 Market orders are convenient but the difference in execution price adds up over hundreds of trades

 - Watch the funding rates if you trade futures.
-I lost 0.3% of a position in one week just to funding costs because I was not paying attention
+Funding costs can quietly consume 0.3% of a position in a week during strong trends

 - Keep a trading journal.
 Writing down why you entered and exited trades reveals patterns in your decision-making that you would otherwise miss